-governments.
+Founded in 1869, The Goldman Sachs Group, Inc. is a publicly-held financial holding company and a leading global investment banking, securities and investment management firm.
+Goldman Sachs is a leader in developing portfolio strategies and in many fields of investing and financing, participating in financial markets worldwide and serving individuals, institutions, corporations and governments.
 Goldman Sachs is also among the principal market sources for current and thorough information on companies, industrial sectors, markets, economies and currencies, and trades and makes markets in a wide range of equity and debt securities 24 hours a day.
 The firm is headquartered in New York with offices in countries throughout the world.
 It has trading professionals throughout the United States, as well as in London, Frankfurt, Tokyo, Seoul, Sao Paulo and other major financial centers around the world.
 The active participation of Goldman Sachs in the world's financial markets enhances its ability to identify attractive investments.
-Goldman Sachs has agreed to permit the Funds to use the name "Goldman Sachs" or a derivative thereof as part of each Fund's name for as long as the Funds Management Agreement (as described below) is in effect.
+Goldman Sachs has agreed to permit the Fund to use the name "Goldman Sachs" or a derivative thereof as part of the Fund's name for as long as a Fund's management agreement (the "Management Agreement") is in effect.

-Each Management Agreement provides that GSAM, in its capacity as Investment Adviser, may render similar services to others so long as the services under the Management Agreement are not impaired thereby.
-The Funds' Management Agreements were most recently approved by the Trustees of the Trust, including a majority of the Trustees of the Trust who are not parties to such agreement or "interested persons" (as such term is defined in the Act) of any party thereto (the "non-interested Trustees"), on June 11-12, 2024.
-A discussion regarding the basis for the Board of Trustees' approval of the Management Agreement for each Fund is available in the Fund's Form N-CSR for the most recent fiscal year end.
+The Management Agreement provides that GSAM, in its capacity as Investment Adviser, may render similar services to others so long as the services under the Management Agreement are not impaired thereby.
+The Funds' Management Agreement was approved by the Trustees, including a majority of the Trustees who are not parties to the Management Agreement or "interested persons" (as such term is defined in the Act) of any party thereto (the "non-interested Trustees"), on September 19-20, 2023.
+The Management Agreement was approved by the initial sole shareholder of each Fund prior to the Fund's commencement of operations.
+A discussion regarding the Board of Trustees' basis for approving the Management Agreement will be available in the Funds' first Form N-CSR following its launch.